MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/getting-started-with-the-spatial-data-services.md

 manager: "stevelom"
 ---
 # Getting Started with the Spatial Data Services
-[!INCLUDE[bm_spatialapi_product_name](../articles/includes/bm-spatialapi-product-name-md.md)] provides REST APIs that work with large sets of spatial data.
+Bing Spatial Data Services provides REST APIs that work with large sets of spatial data.
 With these APIs you can geocode spatial data and you can store data that has a spatial component in data sources that you can query.

  See the links in the **How to:** sections below to find out more information.

 ## Getting Started
- To get started with the [!INCLUDE[bm_spatialapi_product_name](../articles/includes/bm-spatialapi-product-name-md.md)], you must have a [Bing Maps Key](http://www.microsoft.com/maps/create-a-bing-maps-key.aspx).
+ To get started with the Bing Spatial Data Services, you must have a [Bing Maps Key](http://www.microsoft.com/maps/create-a-bing-maps-key.aspx).

 > [!NOTE]
 >  Before using this API, review the [Geocode and Data Source Limits](../spatial-data-services/geocode-and-data-source-limits.md)

- You can also use [!INCLUDE[maps_devportal_name](../getting-started/includes/maps-devportal-name-md.md)] to geocode entities and to create and manage your data sources.
+ You can also use Bing Maps Dev Center to geocode entities and to create and manage your data sources.
 For more information, see [Creating and Managing Data Sources](http://msdn.microsoft.com/en-us/library/hh698204.aspx).
-The [!INCLUDE[bm_spatialapi_product_name](../articles/includes/bm-spatialapi-product-name-md.md)] and the [!INCLUDE[maps_devportal_name](../getting-started/includes/maps-devportal-name-md.md)] can be used interchangeably to manage data sources for a single [!INCLUDE[ve_platform_dev_acct](../getting-started/includes/ve-platform-dev-acct-md.md)].
+The Bing Spatial Data Services and the Bing Maps Dev Center can be used interchangeably to manage data sources for a single Bing Maps Account.

 ## How to: Geocode and reverse-geocode spatial data
  Use the [Geocode Dataflow API](../spatial-data-services/geocode-dataflow-api.md) to create dataflow jobs that geocode and reverse-geocode large sets of data.
 For more information, see [Geocode Dataflow API](../spatial-data-services/geocode-dataflow-api.md).
 For an example of the complete process, see the [Walkthrough](../spatial-data-services/geocode-dataflow-walkthrough.md)